codemirror/grammar-mode/README.md

 Each rule contains a match expression, which is built up like this:

- - A `"literal string"` matches that exact text.
+ - A `"literal string"` (using JSON string syntax) matches that exact text.

  - An underscore matches any character, and a period matches any character except newlines.